-The summertime oftentimes provides the perfect setting for an outdoor run in Minnesota, but if your exercise is being impeded by foot pain, you need to take some steps to help alleviate your discomfort and protect your feet.
+The summertime oftentimes provides the perfect setting for an outdoor run, but if your exercise is being impeded by foot pain, you need to take some steps to help alleviate your discomfort and protect your feet.
 In today’s blog, we take a closer look at some to the steps you should take if your running routine is becoming painful.

 Why Do My Feet Hurt When Running?